Azure/arc_jumpstart_drops/sample_app/lorawan_aio/_index.md

 ### Step 6 - Building Data pipeline using Azure IoT Operations

-#### Check list before building
+#### Checklist before building

 - LWN-Simulator is deployed and running.
 - MQTTClient is deployed and running.
-- Broker listener and port forwarder has been established.
+- Broker listener and port forwarder have been established.
 - LoRaWAN custom broker is up and running.

 #### Creating a data pipeline

-- Open up a new browser window and browse to Digital Operations Experience at: <https://iotoperations.azure.com/>
+- Open a new browser window and browse to Digital Operations Experience at: <https://iotoperations.azure.com/>
 ![alt text](./images/DigitalOperationsExperience.png)
-- Clicking the "Get started" button, will take you to sites page as shown below:
+- Clicking the "Get started" button, will take you to the sites page as shown below:
 ![alt text](./images/DigitalOperationsExperience_Sites.png)
-- Click "Unassigned instances" link to view Azure IoT Operations instances as shown below:
+- Click the "Unassigned instances" link to view Azure IoT Operations instances as shown below:
 ![alt text](./images/DigitalOperationsExperience_AIO_Instances.png)
-- Click Azure IoT Operations instance that you have  created as part of the Step 1.
-Since I used "lorawanaiovm03-cluster" as the cluster name in Step 1, I will select "lorawanaiovm03-cluster" from previous screen and get the following screen:
+- Click the Azure IoT Operations instance that you have  created as part of the Step 1.
+Since I used "lorawanaiovm03-cluster" as the cluster name in Step 1, I will select "lorawanaiovm03-cluster" from the previous screen and get the following screen:
 ![alt text](./images/DigitalOperationsExperience_LoRaWANCluster.png)
-- The previous will take you to the "Assets" page.
+- This will take you to the "Assets" page.
 On the "Assets" page, click "Data pipelines" on the left navigation menu.
 ![alt text](./images/DigitalOperationsExperience_Assets.png)
-- On "Assets" page, click "Create pipeline".
+- On the "Assets" page, click "Create pipeline".
-- On "Create pipeline" page, click "< pipeline name >" link on top.
+- On the "Create pipeline" page, click "< pipeline name >" link on top.
 ![alt text](./images/CreateDataPipeline.png)
 - On right side enter the name of pipeline and the description as shown below:
 ![alt text](./images/CreateDataPipeline_Values.png)
 - Click "Apply"
-- Our next step is to configure source.
-For that click "+Configure source" button on screen and choose "MQ" as shown below:
+- Our next step is to configure the source.
+For that click the "+Configure source" button on the screen and choose "MQ" as shown below:
 ![alt text](./images/ConfigureSourcePopup.png)
-- On "Source: MQ" page, enter the values for Name, Description, Topic and Data format as shown below:
+- On the "Source: MQ" page, enter the values for Name, Description, Topic and Data format as shown below:
 ![alt text](./images/SourceMQ.png)
-- Topic name is the same topic name that is provided in the LoRaWAN broker
+- The topic name is the same topic name that is provided in the LoRaWAN broker.
-- It is important to note that since LoRaWAN Gateway is using UDP protocol, we have to use "Raw" as the data format.
+- It is important to note that since the LoRaWAN Gateway is using UDP protocol, we have to use "Raw" as the data format.
 - Click "Apply".
 - Our next step is to configure "+Add stages".
-Click "+Add stages" and chose "Transform" as shown below:
+Click "+Add stages" and choose "Transform" as shown below:
 ![alt text](./images/AddStage.png)
-- On "Stage: Transorm" page, enter name and description.
+- On the "Stage: Transorm" page, enter the name and description.
 Please make sure JQ Expression is kept with "." as shown below:
 ![alt text](./images/TransformStage.png)
-- As the name that we entered above, the purpose of the stage is just have a passthrough.
-It will get data from previous step and send it next step without making any changes.
+- As the name that we entered above suggests, the purpose of the stage is just have a passthrough.
+It will get data from previous step and send it to the next step without making any changes.
 - The next and final step in creating the data pipeline is to add the destination.
-Click "+Add destination" button and choose "MQ" as the destination as shown below:
+Click the "+Add destination" button and choose "MQ" as the destination as shown below:
 ![alt text](./images/CreateDestinationStage.png)
-- On "Destination: MQ" page, provide: Name, Description, Topic as "ProcessedLoRaWANData", Path as ".payload" and Data format as "Raw" as shown below:
+- On the "Destination: MQ" page, provide: Name, Description, Topic as "ProcessedLoRaWANData", Path as ".payload" and Data format as "Raw" as shown below:
 ![alt text](./images/DefineDestination.png)
 - Please make note of the Topic name that is entered above.
-This will be output topic that we will get when this pipeline will process data coming from LoRaWAN gateway.
+This will be the output topic that we will get when this pipeline processes data coming from the LoRaWAN gateway.
 - Click "Save" to save the data pipeline as shown below:
 ![alt text](./images/SaveDestination.png)

 #### Viewing data

-- Once the data pipeline is established, it will start pumping data into "ProcessedLoRaWANData" topic as mentioned in the previous steps.
+- Once the data pipeline is established, it will start pumping data into the "ProcessedLoRaWANData" topic as mentioned in the previous steps.
 - Here is how it will look like on the MQTTUI window:
 ![alt text](./images/ProcessedData.png)

 ## Conclusion

-We have seen how we can take UDP data generated by LoRaWAN Gateway be used by Azure IoT operations using our custom built LoRaWAN Broker.
+We have seen how we can take UDP data generated by the LoRaWAN Gateway and use it with Azure IoT operations using our custom-built LoRaWAN Broker.